Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Abstract

 \section{Abstract}

-Constrained maximization of submodular functions poses a central problem in combinatorial optimization.
-In many realistic scenarios, a number of agents need to maximize multiple submodular objectives over the same ground set.
-We study such a setting, where the different solutions must be disjoint, and thus, questions of fairness arise.
-Inspired from the fair division literature, we suggest a simple round-robin protocol, where agents are allowed to build their solutions one item at a time by taking turns.
-Unlike what is typical in fair division, however, the prime goal here is to provide a fair algorithmic environment; each agent is allowed to use any algorithm for constructing their respective solutions.
-We show that just by following simple greedy policies, agents have solid guarantees for both monotone and non-monotone objectives, and for combinatorial constraints as general as $p$-systems (which capture cardinality and matroid intersection constraints).
-In the monotone case, our results include approximate EF1-type guarantees and their implications in fair division may be of independent interest.
-Further, although following a greedy policy may not be optimal in general, we show that consistently performing better than that is computationally hard.
+Constrained maximization of submodular functions is a central problem in combinatorial optimization.
+In many realistic scenarios, multiple agents each need to maximize their own submodular objective over a common ground set, subject to individual combinatorial constraints, with the requirement that their solutions be disjoint.
+We study this setting through the lens of algorithmic fairness and constrained fair division.
+Inspired by the fair division literature, we propose and analyze a simple Round-Robin protocol in which agents take turns building their solutions one item at a time; each agent is free to use any internal algorithm, and the protocol itself performs no computation.
+We show that agents following simple greedy policies enjoy solid guarantees for both monotone and non-monotone objectives subject to combinatorial constraints as general as $p$-systems, which capture cardinality and matroid intersection constraints.
+For monotone objectives, a greedy agent $i$ with a $p_i$-system constraint achieves a $1/(n+p_i)$ fraction of the best value available when they first get to choose.
+On instances that are robust to competition---where no single agent's optimal value is greatly affected by losing a bounded number of items to others---these guarantees improve to a $1/\Theta(p_i)$ approximation of the unconstrained optimum, which is asymptotically best-possible in polynomial time.
+We further establish novel fairness guarantees: greedy agents produce approximately feasible-envy-free-up-to-one-item (FEF1) and approximately feasible-envy-free-towards-unallocated-items (FEFu) allocations for both monotone and non-monotone objectives.
+Via a simple augmented protocol and a self-contained polynomial-time proxy algorithm, we also obtain the first $\Theta(1/p_i)$-approximate feasible maximin share (FMMS) guarantees for submodular agents with general combinatorial constraints.
+Finally, although greedy policies may not be individually optimal, we show that consistently improving upon them is NP-hard even in the simplest settings.